RollerCoaster Tycoon: RollerCoaster Tycoon Classic

 On 22 December 2016, a modified port of both RollerCoaster Tycoon and RollerCoaster Tycoon 2 was released for iOS and Android, featuring a single price point for the majority of content from both of the original games.
 It also features three in-app purchases for Expansion Pack content, based on the two expansion packs from RollerCoaster Tycoon 2 and an editor pack that allows users to create custom scenarios.
+The following year, the game was ported to Windows and macOS, and would later see ports for the Nintendo Switch at the end of 2024, and the PlayStation 5, Xbox Series X, PlayStation 4, Xbox One, and Nintendo Switch 2 in 2026.

 RollerCoaster Tycoon Touch

 First released for iOS devices in December 2016, RollerCoaster Tycoon Touch is a free-to-play mobile port of RollerCoaster Tycoon World.
 Like RollerCoaster Tycoon 4, it contains in-app purchases and wait times, but expands upon the social media integration.
 An Android version was released in April 2017.
 In October 2017, items based on the Barbie brand were added to the game.
 On 28 January, items based on Shaun the Sheep were added to the game.